joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/basics-of-using-the-external-api.md

 5. Deselect the HTML check box.
 Now that the HTML page is generated, you are going to modify it to add the appropriate JavaScript code.
-Deselecting the HTML check box ensures that after you modify the HTML page, Flash will not overwrite your changes with a new HTML page when it’s publishing the SWF file.
+Deselecting the HTML check box ensures that after you modify the HTML page, Flash will not overwrite your changes with a new HTML page when it's publishing the SWF file.

 6. Click OK to close the Publish Settings dialog box.